eraser347/WMMD_PU/README.md

 ## Principled analytic classifier for positive-unlabeled learning via weighted integral probability metric

-PyTorch based implementation of the paper "Principled analytic classifier for positive-unlabeled learning via weighted integral probability metric".
-This github is created for the ACML 2019 journal review.
+PyTorch based implementation of the paper "Principled analytic classifier for positive-unlabeled learning via weighted integral probability metric" accepted at the journal track of [ACML2019](http://www.acml-conf.org/2019/conference/accepted-papers/).
+In this repository, you can generate Tables and Figures of the paper!

 ## Directory tree